animaldna/aws-ecs-tf-public/README.md

 # API Infrastructure - ECS & Terraform
-This is a Terraform project to manage the infrastructure for a [demo catalog API.](https://github.com/animaldna/catalog-api)
+This project manages the infrastructure for a [demo catalog API](https://github.com/animaldna/catalog-api) with Terraform.

 This version runs ECS from public subnets and relies on an ALB + security groups to control access.
 It's less secure, but cheaper than running a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (or NAT instance).